Skip to content

 Metadata forensics examine the PDF creation software, modification timestamps, author fields, and document structure.
 A repair invoice supposedly generated by a garage management system but actually created in Microsoft Word triggers an immediate alert.

 Pixel-level analysis uses Error Level Analysis (ELA), clone detection, and noise profiling to identify alterations invisible to the naked eye.
-A modified amount on an invoice shows different compression artefacts from the surrounding text.
+A modified amount on an invoice shows different compression artifacts from the surrounding text.

 Cross-reference validation automatically compares data points across all documents in a claim file.
 A repair invoice referencing a vehicle registration that does not match the policy details is flagged before a handler ever sees the file.